Volkswagen ID.7 review: a practical EV with a good range

 The hatchback version of VW ID.7 has an enormous 532-litre boot, plus its wider opening puts it ahead of its less versatile saloon rivals when it comes to loading taller items into the boot.
 The ID.7 also has a number of well-thought-out details, such as a place to store the luggage cover when it isn’t needed, a standard fit adjustable height boot floor, plus rear seats that almost lay down flat.
 There’s also much more space inside for taller adults than in many of its rivals, marking the ID.7 out as a true family-orientated EV.
 Read more about the VW ID.7's boot space, comfort and practicality…

-As we already mentioned, people looking at the Volkswagen ID.7 are likely to be comparing it with the Tesla Model 3, and if ease of charging away from home and overall efficiency are of your major concerns, then the ID.7, unfortunately, comes up a little short.
-That’s not to say it can’t handle a long trip because both versions of ID.7 use a sizeable battery pack (77kWh or 86kWh) and relatively fast charging speed can make that happen, but the Model 3 is just that little bit further ahead in terms of getting the most from your volts according to our real-world testing, and its infrastructure is second to none.
+As we already mentioned, people considering the Volkswagen ID.7 are likely to be comparing it with the Tesla Model 3, and if ease of charging away from home and overall efficiency are your major concerns, then the ID.7, unfortunately, comes up a little short.
+That’s not to say it can’t handle a long trip, because every ID.7 uses a sizeable battery pack (77kWh or 86kWh) that can be recharged at a relatively fast speed.
+But the Model 3 is just that little bit further ahead in terms of getting the most from your volts according to our real-world testing, and Telsa’s infrastructure is second to none.

 However, the ID.7 is leagues ahead of the Model 3 (and many of its other rivals) when it comes to practicality.
-It’s significantly bigger, meaning it can cope with family life much better, especially if you have older (and taller) children.
-Comfort is also a major plus point, especially if you can run to one with adaptive suspension.
-True, it can’t out handle a Model 3 or BMW i4, but to the sort of people who just want something that's comfy and refined, that won’t matter very much.
+The VW is significantly bigger, meaning it can cope with family life much better, especially if you have older (and taller) children.
+Comfort is also a major plus point, particularly with the adaptive suspension.
+True, the ID.7 can’t out-handle a Model 3 or BMW i4, but to buyers who just want a car that's comfortable and refined, that won’t matter very much.

 Frequently Asked Questions

-Volkswagen states that its ID range of electric cars only require servicing every two years, with no specified mileage limits.
+Volkswagen states that its ID line-up of electric cars only requires servicing every two years, with no specified mileage limits.